-The topical healing is unusually done after two weeks, but the complete, deeper healing can take up to 12 weeks.
+The surface is usually healed after two weeks, but the complete, deeper healing can take up to 12 weeks.

-Even after the superficial healing is done it is important not to expose the tattoo to a lot of sun, in order to preserve the brightness of the colors.
-It is recommended to wear sunblock with a high protection, especially during the first few months.
+Even after the superficial healing is done, it is important not to expose the tattoo to a lot of sun, in order to preserve the brightness of the colors.
+It is recommended to wear sunblock with a high sun protection factor, especially during the first few months.
 Be careful especially during the first summer, it may be best to cover the tattoo when sunbathing.

 For best healing and optimal results it is essential that you follow the healing instructions you have received from us.
 We cannot guarantee a good outcome if you don’t follow our instructions.